-Especially for the Hague’s Museum Night (29th October) the crop circle exhibition will re-open her doors for just one night.
-Researchers will be pres
+Especially for the Hague’s Museum Night last month, the crop circle exhibition opened her doors for just one night.
+Researchers were present to answer questions by the many visitors.

 The widely accepted theory is that all crop circles are made by people with planks and ropes.
 Many years of research, reliable eyewitness accounts and information provided by farmers, prove that some circles are the result of a so far unknown force.
 The goal of the exhibition is to re-inform the public and to present a much bigger picture.
 The exhibition will feature both the man-made crop circles as those that are shrouded by mystery.